 Jenn has been teaching dance in the Dexter area for over 13 years.
 She specializes in the young dancer and teaches tap, jazz, ballet, and musical theatre.
 Jenn was the director of the Very Young Dancer program at Dexter Academy of Dance under Mollie Murphy for 7 years.
 She has 10 years experience in private Summer Camp Administration and lesson planning/teaching in numerous subjects from reading to fine Italian cooking.
 She is an avid musical theatre performer and choreographer.
 She works with many area theatre groups such as Ann Arbor Civic Theatre, Dexter Community Players, Saline Area Players, Pinckney Players, and the University of Michigan Gilbert and Sullivan Society both onstage, as a choreographer, and as a dance captain.

 Leah was born and raised in Knoxville, Tennesse where she was a part of both studio and school dance teams.
 She was on the Farragut Middle School and Farragut High School dance teams, both of which ranked nationally.
 After graduation she stepped in as a technique coach for both middle and high schools.
 While working with both teams and attending nationals with the teams, the middle school became UDA National Champions and the high school ranked 5th.
 As for herself, she trained under Jordan McLaughlin, a three time National Champion.
 With Jordan McLaughlin she helped to choreograph for Worlds and several other competition pieces.
 Her training includes dance technique, jazz, lyrical, contemporary, pom and hip-hop tricks.
 At Virginia Tech she pursued a major in national security and double minor in philosophy, politics, and economics.
 During this time she was a member of the university's dance team and lettered within her first semester.
 While in Michigan she plans to finish her Masters through Virginia Tech and work for the Michigan Intelligence Operations Center.
-Leah is currently the head coach for the Dexter High School and Mill Creek Middle School Dance Teams.
+Leah is currently the head coach for the Dexter High School and helps out with the Michigan Dance Team.

 Alicia has been dancing for 25 years in a variety of styles, including Cecchetti and Russian Ballet, Lyrical, Jazz, Swing, Modern, Tap, Tango, Foxtrot, African Dance, and even more!
 She has performed with the Cincinnati Ballet Company, Monroe Ballet Company, and at the Plymouth Canton Ballet Company, and the Detroit Children Ballet Theatre as a soloist.
 She has formal training from the Cecchetti Council of America and the American Ballet Theatre.
 At Dancer’s Edge, Alicia teaches competition ballet, lyrical, pre-pointe, contemporary, hip-hop and ballet.

 Rachel has been dancing for over 20 years and holds a BFA in Musical Theater from Oakland University.
 She also holds a certificate of completion from The Hydrama Classical Greek Theatre Training Program in Hydra, Greece.
-Dance credits include choreogrphing for such production as Antigone, Under Milkwood, British Invasion and We've Got Dancin' To Do.
+Dance credits include choreographing for such production as Antigone, Under Milkwood, British Invasion and We've Got Dancin' To Do.
 Rachel has also danced for The Detroit Dolls and Kid Rock.

 Amanda has been dancing since the age of three and trained in ballet, tap, jazz, hip-hop, lyrical, pointe, and kickline.
 She began teaching when she was 17.
 Amanda taught both recreational and competition teams in Long Beach, California at Diamond Dance Academy.
 Since then, Amanda has judged local competitions as well and various high school dance team tryouts.
 Amanda coached the Dexter High School Varsity Dance Team for four years.

 Katelyn is from from Oakland, Nebraska.
-She currently resides in Chelsea, Michigan.
+She currently resides in Gregory, Michigan.
 Katelyn has been dancing since she was 3 years old at Blair Dance Center in Blair, Nebraska.
 She went on to collegiate level dancing at Midland University in Fremont, Nebraska.
 Katelyn was able to be a part of amazing team and do competitive and Game Day performances.
 They are a 4 time National Champion team in the NAIA Division.
 She also got to experience being a part of musicals in the performing arts, music videos, and performances with professional singers and dancers.
-Dancing has always been her dream and she loves to keep sharing her love for this sport with others!
+Dancing has always been her dream and she loves to keep sharing her love for this sport with our students!

 Carson has been dancing for as long as she can remember.
 She trained in a variety of styles including jazz, pom, lyrical, hip-hop, and contemporary.
 Carson began competing as a dancer at age 11 and has won various regional, national, and world champion titles in her time since.
 She enjoys being a part of a team and striving for goals with others by her side.
 She has been teaching for 3 years now and is passionate about watching her students grow as dancers and people.
 Carson is currently a student at the University of Michigan and a proud member of the University of Michigan Dance Team.